OSA-Socks/Docker/README.md

 ```

 ## Deploying

 Now that you have created your docker compose, you need to deploy it.
 First, navigate to your directory in a shell.
 This can be done by either:

 - Clicking some variation of "Open in terminal" in the context menu of most Linux file managers
 - Opening your shell normally, and running `cd (your docker folder path)`

 Now that you're in the folder, simply run `docker compose up -d`.
 On a first run, it may take a few minutes to download the images.

 ## What Now?

+If you followed everything in this document correctly, you should have a VPN protected SOCKS5 proxy located at `127.0.0.1:1080`.

+From here, you can use this in any software that supports or requires a proxy.

+If you wish to have a "whitelist-only" system, check out my documentation on [creating a PAC file](https://github.com/OSA-Socks/Pac)